 Cabinet Storage with Doors

-- Available with the choice of one door through to five door layouts suitable for all size kitchens and required capacities.
+- Available with the choice of a single door as seen with the True TSSU-27-8 through to five door layouts such as the Mercatus L2-2625, suitable for all size kitchens and required capacities.

 - Cabinets are generally gastronorm compatible allowing multiple items to be moved in one action.
 Always check the accepted GN size in relation to your needs.